microsoft/winget-create/.github/actions/spelling/advice.md

   Patterns are Perl 5 Regular Expressions - you can [test]( https://www.regexplanet.com/advanced/perl/) yours before committing to verify it will match your lines.

-  Note that patterns can't match multiline strings.
+  Note that patterns can't match multi-line strings.

 </details>